San Diego Beaches

 You’ll also find long beautiful piers for fishing or just enjoying the great views.

-Some of the best beach communities in San Diego include Pacific Beach, Mission Beach, La Jolla, Del Mar, Solana Beach, Encinitas, Cardiff, Carlsbad and Oceanside… each offering a different aspect of the San Diego beach lifestyle.
+Some of the best beach communities in San Diego include Pacific Beach, Mission Beach, La Jolla, Del Mar, Solana Beach, Encinitas, Cardiff by the Sea, Carlsbad and Oceanside… each offering a different aspect of the San Diego beach lifestyle.

 Coronado Island is another special example.
 With some of the most beautiful beaches in the U.S., has calm, shallow waters – perfect for young children.
 The white sandy beaches are widely recognized some of America’s best.